-Her most popular flavor is the apple pie, which is “amazing,” she said.
+Her most popular flavor is the apple pie, which is “amazing,” she says.

-“We do a new pie every month,” Standage said.
+“We do a new pie every month,” Standage says.
 “The pie of the month for October is the spiced apple pecan cheesecake.”

 Standage is encouraging customers to order Thanksgiving pies before November 16.
 Each November, they sell about 8,000 Thanksgiving pies.

 “We have a very slick process,” she says.
 “In all honesty, we’ve timed people and the average time in line is about 5 to 7 minutes.
 We have all the pies prepaid, so everybody doesn’t have to wait.”